 McDonald: We haven’t worked out all of the details of the directionality of these picket fence structures, they’re a different color.
 So you have the STEVE, which is at about 200 kilometers altitude and it’s this purple ribbon that’s fairly static, it’s flowing east to west, it’s kind of holding its shape more or less, and then you have these picket fence features that are either slightly to the north or slightly below at a lower altitude.
 And then they come and go, and they have different alignments, and so it’s very difficult to describe their alignment from just one video or one point of view.
 And so one thing that we’re trying to do with more citizen science observations is to triangulate these structures, and actually even citizen scientists themselves have started to do this, to get the altitude from multiple points of view, and then you have to correlate that with the magnetic field.
 It’s a little more complicated at these subauroral latitudes because it’s not simply vertical.
 If you’re in a place like Alaska, you can basically approximate the magnetic field direction, as you know, straight into the earth there whereas.
 If you’re at the equator, it’s basically horizontally out, you know, it’s 90 degrees to that.
 But if you’re at these several latitudes it’s tilted, and so then all of the space plasma physics you have blows of the particles perpendicular to the magnetic field, and then you have electric fields that point in the third direction and things are really crazy.
 So we’re still figuring that out.

 Watkins: Our understanding of STEVE largely comes from an opportunity in 2016 when one coincided with the European Space Agency satellite passing overhead.
-The fact that the satellite passed close to STEVE led us to wonder, could you feel a STEVE if, like the goddess aurora, you are flying through one yourself?
+The fact that the satellite passed close to STEVE led us to wonder, could you feel a STEVE if, like the goddess aurora, you were flying through one yourself?

 McDonald: If you were a satellite and say you were a conducting metal object, you could feel it in the sense that more charged particles would be hitting the metal and that causes it to charge up and effects the spacecraft charging.
 So spacecraft charging is something that always happens to any kind of body in space on satellites.
 And so satellites feel these particles, and there can be some negative effects from that similar to, you know, if you’re getting a little static shock from walking across the carpet something like that, if you build up a lot of charge in a certain place on a satellite and it discharges somewhere else that can zap different electronics.
 And so satellites feel it but these particles are so tenuous, they’re not very dense even though it’s hot and, you know, it’s not something you would feel.